oat-im/pulsenet-udp/CPP-MANUAL.md

       void log(Level level, std::string_view msg) override;
   };
   ```
-* If you omit the `I` prefix, you’re wrong.
+* If you omit the `I` prefix, you're wrong.
 Fix it immediately.
 * See API.2 for more information on interfaces and object construction.

 ---